platformsh/apidays2018-workshop/README.md

 Now that your development project has been created, you need to add your code.

 1. **Give your new project a name**, press "Next", and at the next prompt, select "Import your existing code".

  ![Import your existing code](docs/images/existing_code.png)

 2. At the next prompt, **add your public SSH key** to be able to upload your code.
 See our documentation on [Using SSH Keys](https://docs.platform.sh/development/ssh.html) if you need help with this.

 3. Before we can move on to the next step, you need to **clone this repository** to your local machine with `git clone https://github.com/platformsh/apidays2018-workshop.git` and **change into the resulting directory** at `apidays2018-workshop`.

 4. Back on the Platform.sh setup wizard, you will see two commands that you need to run to push this existing repository to the server. **Copy and execute these two commands.**

  ![Push existing project](docs/images/push_project.png)

  The first command adds your new project as a remote repository to git, and the second pushes the local Master branch to the server.

 In the setup wizard, you will now see that you code is being imported.

  ![Repo is ready](docs/images/repo_ready.png)

+### Project deployment

-In your terminal, you will see that after the code is pushed to the server, your new project is being built and deployed on Platform.sh, for example:
+In your terminal, you will see that after the code is pushed to the server, your new project is automatically being built and deployed on Platform.sh, for example:

 ```bash session
 Validating submodules